internetguru/flow/README.rst

 ===========

-**Oh My Git Flow**\ (1) (hereinafter referred as the 'OMGF') applies **git flow branching model**\ (2) on current or selected BRANCH, TAG or KEYWORD (such as 'release' or 'hotfix').
+**Oh My Git Flow**\ (1) (hereinafter referred as the 'OMGF') applies **git flow branching model**\ (2) (hereinafter referred as the 'model') on current or selected BRANCH, TAG or KEYWORD such as 'release' or 'hotfix'.
 If BRANCH does not exist, new feature is created.

 It is an alternative to **git-flow cheatsheet**\ (3) command with following improvements: